 Capsule is a pay-as-you-go customer relationship management (CRM) solution that specializes in helping companies manage business leads through efficient contact management.
-It also enables users to track pipelines, sales leads, and customer communications.
+It also enables you to track pipelines, sales leads, and customer communications.
 It costs $0 to $36 per month and is best for beginners who have no prior experience using CRM tools.

-Capsule CRM Pros and Cons
+Capsule CRM Pros & Cons

 Easy and simple to use

-Limited integrations for the free version
+Limited integrations for the Free version

 Has a free option and offers affordable pricing options for the paid subscription plans